-Just like I value all of my readers, I also greatly appreciate those who take the time to “Like” my posts, Tweet my posts, re-blog my posts, and comment on my posts.
-In particular, I want to recognize the following people who have commented most often:
+Just as I value all of my readers, I also greatly appreciate those who take the time to “Like” my posts, share my posts, Tweet my posts, re-blog my posts, and comment on my posts.
+In particular, I want to recognize the following people who have commented most often in 2013:

 Writing is a rather lonely activity.
 So, I particularly enjoy it when folks comment, even if I don’t necessarily agree.
 I like the conversations.
 I welcome the additional insights.
 I appreciate being made to think a bit more deeply.
 I invite all of my readers to join the conversation.

-I have three final messages for 2012: First, I thank you for your readership and your support.
+I have three final messages for 2013: First, I again thank you for your readership and your support.
 Second, I thank you for everything you do to make the world a better place.
-Third, I wish you and yours the very best in 2013.
+Third, I wish you and yours the very best in 2014.